Happyculture/combawa/README.md

   --no-interaction
 ```

-See the integrated help using `drupal help combawa:generate-environment` for arguments values.
+See the integrated help using `drush combawa:generate-environment --help` for arguments values.

 Please note that the command will NOT generate the settings.local.php if it already exists to avoid data loss.
-If you any valid reason, you need to override the existing file (eg: in a Continous Integration context), you can do so by passing the extra argument `--force-settings-generation`
+If you any valid reason, you need to override the existing file (eg: in a Continous Integration context), you can do so by passing the extra argument `--force-settings-generation`.

+Please also be aware that the `.env` file content will be different if you are in `install` or `update` mode.
+It means that you should retrigger the command when you switch from `install` to `update` to fill the extra required information (to fetch the DB dumps mostly).

 ### Script templates generator